Raathigesh/Raathigesh.github.io/_posts/2015-08-23-My-First-PR-Got-Merged.md

 Once you are confident about the fix that you are going to make, now it's show time.
 Fork the project to your account and checkout the repository and start hacking.

 ### Issue a merge request
-Once you fixed the issue and committed the changes to your fork, you can issue a pull request (PR).
+Once you fix the issue and commit the changes to your fork, you can issue a pull request (PR).
 If your fix is good enough and you have followed the guidelines for contributions, the maintainer will merge the changes to the master.

 [My pull request](https://github.com/MehdiK/Humanizer/pull/453) was not that elegant and Mehdi suggested some changes that could make the PR even more elegant.